 Read More

-#4 Updating Roku Firmware
+#4 Update Roku Firmware

 Ensure your Roku device has the latest firmware updates.
 Sometimes, compatibility issues can be resolved by simply updating the software.

-#5 Using Roku Media Player
+#5 Use Roku Media Player

 Roku Media Player is designed to handle a variety of file formats, including MP4.
 Ensure you are using the latest version of the Roku Media Player app and attempt playback through this application.